Conveyancing quotation and conveyancing fees

 A valuation survey is carried out by a Royal Institute of Chartered Surveyors (RICS) valuer who are instructed by the mortgage lender.
 Working on behalf of the lender rather than the buyer, the objective is for the bank to gain confirmation the mortgage amount is appropriate for the offer price.
 The valuation will look at any issues that could affect the value of the property.

-Arrange a Home Buyers Survey
+Home Buyers Survey

 - Arrange a Home Buyers Survey or a more detailed Building Survey.